Interactive Learning Statistics for 2025- Facts and Trends You Need to Know!

 • Virtual reality.
 This is a new technology and definitely not widespread, but as a teacher you can use VR games to make students more involved and motivated.

 • Personalized learning.
 You can use AI to create personalized learning programs tailored to each individual student or very tight groups of pupils.
-This is also a very nascent method of interactive learning as AI only really exploded in late 2022 (when ChatGPT came out)
+This is also a very nascent method of interactive learning as AI only really exploded in late 2022 (when ChatGPT came out).

-Interactive Learning Statistics Facts and Trends for 2024 (Conclusion)
+Interactive Learning Statistics Facts and Trends for 2025 (Conclusion)

-My updated guide for 2024 lists the best and latest statistics, facts and trends about interactive learning.
+My updated guide for 2025 lists the best and latest statistics, facts and trends about interactive learning.

 I hope you enjoyed it because the guide is now over.